codefoodbar/codefoodbar.github.com/_posts/2010-01-06-welcome-to-code-food-bar.markdown

 to hang out, eat good food, and hack with some brilliant gourmands.

-I have some cool ideas for the near and distant future, but I'd love to hear you're guys thoughts and ideas, too.
+I have some cool ideas for the near and distant future, but I'd love to hear your thoughts and ideas, too.

 Heres the general gist of what I'd like to see us _achieve_: